paulnegz/sorts-py/README.md

 ### Quick Sort

-QuickSort is a sorting algorithm based on the Divide and Conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot by placing the pivot in its correct position in the sorted array. https://github.com/paulnegz/sorts-py/blob/main/sort.py#L7
+QuickSort is based on the divide and conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot.
+Partitions by placing array elements in the correct position relative to the pivot. https://github.com/paulnegz/sorts-py/blob/main/sort.py#L7

 ### Merge Sort

-Merge sort is defined as a sorting algorithm that works by dividing an array into smaller subarrays, sorting each subarray, and then merging the sorted subarrays back together to form the final sorted array. https://github.com/paulnegz/sorts-py/blob/main/sort.py#L21
+Merge sort works by dividing an array into smaller subarrays.
+Sorting each subarray, while merging the subarrays back together. https://github.com/paulnegz/sorts-py/blob/main/sort.py#L21